nostromatic/docker-vnc-vcv/README.md

 ## Build the docker image

-When building the image it possible to pass a personal timezone
+When building the image it is possible to specify a personal timezone

     docker build .                \
       --file Dockerfile           \